 - (a) The scheduling and taking of vacation shall be on a calendar year basis.
 The vacation entitlement available to an employee in a calendar year may be taken with the approval of their supervisor, anytime during the vacation year. - (b) Vacation schedules, once approved by the Commission, shall not be changed other than in cases of emergency, except by mutual agreement between the employee and their immediate supervisor. - (c) Preference in the selection and allocation of vacation time shall be determined within each work centre or department on the basis of service seniority.
 Employees wishing to split their vacations shall exercise seniority rights in the choice of the first vacation period.
 Such seniority shall prevail in the choice of the second vacation period but only after all other first vacation periods have been selected.
-Such seniority shall prevail in the choice of subsequent vacation periods in like manner. - (d) Vacation schedules will be circulated and posted by March 1st each year. - (e) An employee who does not exercise their seniority rights within two weeks of receiving the vacation schedule shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (f) An employee who transfers to another work centre where the vacation schedule has already been completed will not be entitled to exercise their seniority rights for that year only.
-However, every effort shall be made to grant vacation at the time of the employee's choice. - (g) An employee transferred in accordance with Clause 11.14 Relocation by the Employer shall maintain their vacation period and no other employee's vacation time shall be affected thereby. - (h) The Employer will ensure that employees may schedule at least two weeks' vacation during prime time between mid-June and Labour Day.
+Such seniority shall prevail in the choice of subsequent vacation periods in like manner. - (d) Vacation schedules will be circulated and posted by March 1st each year. - (e) An employee who does not exercise their seniority rights within seven business days of receiving the vacation schedule shall not be entitled to exercise those rights in respect to any vacation time previously selected by an employee with less seniority. - (f) Employees who have not scheduled the minimum number of hours required in order to be in compliance with Clause 14.5(a) Vacation Carryover may have unscheduled vacation, in excess of the maximum allowable carryover, scheduled by their supervisor based on operational requirements. - (g) An employee who transfers to another work centre or geographic location by their request where the vacation selection process has begun will not be entitled to exercise their seniority rights for that year only.
+However, every effort shall be made to grant vacation at the time of the employee's choice. - (h) An employee transferred in accordance with Article 11.10 Relocation by the Employer shall maintain their vacation period and no other employee's vacation time shall be affected thereby. - (i) The Employer will ensure that employees may schedule at least two weeks vacation during prime time between mid-June and Labour Day.